AjinkyaBankar/ajinkyabankar.github.io/index.md

 - Skills in developing deterministic and testable code with expertise in real-time system design as evidenced by novel temperature estimation framework for vehicle Electronic Control Units (ECUs).
 - Ability to review others work and solid advanced mathematics fundamentals invented Deep Neural Network sensitivity analysis method for accuracy maximization by 0.5 – 4.2% for standard architectures and datasets.
 - Innovative thinking, knowledge of statistics, and optimization skills demonstrated by thermal-aware mapping of Deep Neural Network neurons on 3D memory banks for accuracy maximization in the range 0.18 – 47.91%.
+- Algorithm design skills and strong mathematics fundamentals resulting in a 191x compute efficient reliability estimation method for Automotive ECU network.
+- Adaptability along with experience of function interpolation and mathematical programming demonstrated by the framework of latency minimization for automotive computing applications.

 **Technical Consultant | Sujlam Electronics, Baramati, MH, India | March 2016 – December 2017**